 Protecting nature and the environment

 By employing high-density construction, Andermatt Swiss Alps is working to ensure that the loss of plant and animal habitat is as small as possible.
 By cultivating indigenous plants and protecting green spaces, we are promoting biodiversity.
 The golf course, which was designed so as to be in harmony with nature, mainly works with natural pesticides, thus keeping the environmental impact of pesticides and fertilisers to a minimum.

 Reducing our carbon footprint

 Andermatt Swiss Alps powers ski lifts and snow-making equipment in a climate-neutral manner.
 Its hotels have been built in accordance with low-energy standards.
 It purchases CO2-neutral heat and electricity to operate them.
 The Andermatt Swiss Alps Group is striving to further reduce its carbon footprint and energy consumption in the coming years on a continual basis.
-For example, by purchasing electrically powered snow groomers, the SkiArena is taking a further step toward climate neutrality.
+For example, by purchasing snow groomers with a hybrid drive, the SkiArena is taking a further step toward climate neutrality.

 Assuming social responsibility